-- FOR both director nominees; and - FOR the ratification of the appointment of our independent registered public accounting firm.
+- FOR each of the director nominees; - FOR the approval of executive compensation; - EVERY 1 YEAR on the frequency of future advisory votes approving executive compensation; and - FOR the ratification of the appointment of our independent registered public accounting firm.

 How may I vote in the election of directors, and how many votes must the nominees receive to be elected?